- Open Access

 For further information, don’t hesitate to contact the CERIC user office at email@example.com

-Researchers of any nationality working in Albania, Belarus, Bosnia & Herzegovina, Bulgaria, Estonia, Former Yugoslav Republic of Macedonia, Latvia, Lithuania, Montenegro, Moldova, Serbia, Slovakia, Ukraine or Russia.
+Researchers of any nationality working in Albania, Belarus, Bosnia & Herzegovina, Bulgaria, Estonia, Former Yugoslav Republic of Macedonia, Latvia, Lithuania, Montenegro, Moldova, Romania, Russia, Serbia, Slovakia or Ukraine can apply for the promotional open access.

 Send an email to firstname.lastname@example.org with the subject “Promotion access”, specifying the instrument/s you would like to apply for.